email: info(at)go-eu.com

 You may need a bank account to deposit share capital and later to operate.
 Banks apply KYC/AML checks and may request:

-With your documents ready and capital steps handled, you submit your file to ONRC.
-The registration process typically includes:
+With your documents prepared and capital steps handled, you submit your file to ONRC.
+The registration procedure generally includes:

 VAT registration (TVA)